 The Directors comply with the requirements of the UK Corporate Governance Code of the Quoted Companies Alliance (QCA) to the extent that they consider it appropriate and having regard to the Company’s size, board structure, stage of development and resources.
 The Board considers that all non-executive Directors exercise independent judgement.
-The Board currently consists of nine directors, three of which are independent non-executive Directors under the QCA guidelines.
+The Board currently consists of ten directors, three of which are independent non-executive Directors under the QCA guidelines.

 The Company hold regular board meetings.
 The Directors are responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have established the AIM Compliance Committee, the Audit Committee and the Remuneration Committee with formally delegated rules and responsibilities.